Last Updated on April 28, 2021 by Travels with Kids

 Bunkers Beach House gets rave reviews; it’s right on the beach overlooking Bunker Bay.
 How suitable it is for kids, we don’t know.
 If you do happen to know, please drop your thoughts in the comments below.

 Goanna Cafe has an outdoor play area, and that makes it a winner in our book.
-It comes recommended by locals as a great family friendly place to eat around Yallingup.
+It comes recommended by locals as a great family-friendly place to eat around Yallingup.
 The Goanna Cafe is open for breakfast and lunch.

 Friendly Winter Activities In Yallingup

 It is no secret that the summer holidays are busy around the entire Margaret River region as Perth folk head south for a little cooler weather.
 We’ve often taken long weekends down to Yallingup, Dunsborough, and nearby Busselton during the winter.
+There are still plenty of things to do in Yallingup when it’s raining.

 Many Yallingup accommodation places have cozy warm fires.
 If the weather is particularly inclement, take the chance to enjoy some truly family bonding.
 Grab some cards or a board game and cozy up by the fire.